PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/app-variables-and-methods/+page.md

 ## That's it!
 Good work! 🥳 Page constants/variables/methods are really similar to app constants/variables/methods, the only difference is in which class you should create them, and if you should use `p` or `a` to access them.
 If you will just use the variable in one of your pages, then use a page variable, and if you need to use it in multiple pages, then use an app variable instead.
 Simple as that!

+Next, let us take a look at how we can use numbers in the tutorial [Programming 5.
+Numbers](../numbers/).